Panopto/Panopto-RR-Light-Service-With-Installer/README.console.md

-ButtonHeld                         | Button held down for longer than the hold threshold ButtonDown                         | Button is pressed down ButtonUp                           | Button is released CommandStart                       | A START command was issued CommandStop                        | A STOP command was issued CommandPause                       | A PAUSE command was issued
+ButtonHeld                         | Button held down for longer than the hold threshold ButtonDown                         | Button is pressed down ButtonUp                           | Button is released OptInTimerElapsed                  | The opt-in timer for a "Potential Recording" has elapsed CommandStart                       | A START command was issued CommandStop                        | A STOP command was issued CommandPause                       | A PAUSE command was issued